 Ask people in your network if they know the management of the company and the person you are interviewing with.
 Ask for opinions on the leadership, values, market potential of the organization.

-This is essential in assessing whether the company is a good fit for you - whether you are interviewing for a position as a mid-level manager, an executive, or member of the board of directors.
+This is essential in assessing whether the company is a good fit for you - whether you are interviewing for a position as a mid-level manager, an executive, or a member of the board of directors.

 If you conclude that this is a fantastic opportunity, ask yourself why you believe you’re the best candidate - and be prepared to articulate this in your interview.
 Here’s a great cheat sheet by The Muse, which gives excellent answers to the most common interview questions about the role and yourself.